SummittDweller/gpx-track-workbench-flet/README.md

 # Basic Operation

 The app is controled by the left-hand sidebar where the user is promoted to navigate to and choose one or more GPX files using [st.file_uploader](https://docs.streamlit.io/develop/api-reference/widgets/st.file_uploader).
+Selecting the GPX files creates a list `UploadedFile` objects.
+A temporary file in TEMP_DIR, with a sanitized file name built from the `UploadedFile` `.name` property, is created and the temp file names populate `session_state['working_list']` in parallel to`session_state['uploaded_list']`.

-The function returns a list of `UploadedFile` objects saved in `st.session_state.file_list`.
-There are NOT files or filenames!
-Each `UploadedFile` object has a `.name` property and `ByteIO` contents.
+Each `UploadedFile` object has a `.name` property and `ByteIO` contents, but once the `working_list` files have been created they are used exclusively.

-If a user "loads" one individual "file" it is automatically saved in a temporary "working copy" (`TEMP_DIR`) directory where it is also renamed to ensure there are no spaces in the filename.
-It is this "working copy" that populates the application's dataframe, and any changes made in the dataframe may be saved back into the "working copy", NOT the original choosen file!
+The most important component in the code is `session_state['working_path']` which holds the complete file path of the CURRENT working file!
+The contents of `working_path` is NEVER held in session_state, instead functions are provided to load its GPX data into either a Pandas `dataframe` or `df` variable, or into a `gpxPy` structure usually named `gpx`.

-If the user elects to operate on all chosen files "in-bulk", each `UploadedFile` from `st.session_state.file_list` each will have a saved "working copy" in `TEMP_DIR`.
-All operations impact the "working copy" file, NOT the original file!
+All operations impact the `working_path` file, NEVER the original file!

-## st.session_state.file_list
+## st.session_state.uploaded_list

-As mentioned above, the list of `UploadedFile` objects is always held in the `file_list` session_state element.
+As mentioned above, the list file names for `UploadedFile` objects is always held in the `uploaded_list` `session_state` element.

+## st.session_state.working_list

+Maintained in parallel to `session_state` `uploaded_list`, this list holds cooresponding working file names, NOT contents.

-## st.session_state.df
+## st.session_state.working_path

-This session_state variable always holds the path of the current "working copy" file which.
-This will NOT be the same as the original file!
-Note that `session_state` cannot reliably hold a Pandas dataframe so functions are provided to `serialize` and `deserialize` working copy GPX files into CSV files and/or dataframes.
+This `session_state` variable always holds the path of the current "working" file.

 <div style="background-color: whitesmoke; color: black; border: 3px solid red; text-align: center; padding: 1em; margin: 1em;">
 What follows is from the original 'Streamlit File Browser' project.
 The information below may be obsolete!